A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Applications to Bounded Scalar Curvature Ricci Flows

 The aim of this section is to discuss applications of our local theory to Ricci flows with bounded scalar curvature.
 We first recall several results from Bamler \cite{bam} and Bamler-Zhang \cite{bamz}.

-We first point out that in our discussion about noncollapsing relative to the scalar curvature (see Definition \ref{def.noncollapsed} and the paragraph below), we worked with an initial injectivity radius bound.
+We first point out that in our discussion about noncollapsing relative to the scalar curvature (see Definition \ref{def.noncollapsed} and the paragraph below), we worked with an initial injectivity radius bound and an implicit initial Ricci curvature lower bound.
 Alternatively, we could have assumed a lower bound on Perelman's entropy of the initial metric, $\nu_0:=\nu[g(0),2T]>-A$ to obtain these noncollapsing results.
 This is the condition present in Bamler's work \cite{bam}, but we will rewrite the results we need from his paper using injectivity radius bounds instead; we start by recalling his extremely powerful estimate of the volume of sublevel sets of $\widetilde{r}_{\Rm}$ for Ricci flows with bounded scalar curvature.